WaiTsun-Yeung/Abstract-Class_Hello-World/README.md

-# Hello World CPP CMake
+# Abstract Class Hello World CPP CMake

 ## Introduction
-A cross-platform hello-world application created with cpp and cmake, with optional gprof profiling for Linux systems.
+A cross-platform hello-world application created with cpp and cmake to demonstrate how to use an abstract class, with optional gprof profiling for Linux systems.

 ## Dependencies
 N/A